Multi-Static Target Detection and Power Allocation for Integrated Sensing and Communication in Cell-Free Massive MIMO: Conclusion

 \section{Conclusion}

 An ISAC framework in a cell-free massive MIMO is proposed for downlink communication with imperfect CSI, as well as, multi-static target detection in the presence of clutter.
 A MAPRT detector is developed to detect the target with a known location but unknown RCS using centralized processing.
 A power allocation algorithm is proposed to maximize the sensing SINR while satisfying both communication and per-AP power constraints to improve the ISAC performance.
+Furthermore, the sensing SE is defined as a novel sensing performance metric in ISAC that highlights the importance of resource utilization in ISAC.
 Numerical results show that, compared to a fully communication-centric algorithm, and in the presence of clutter, a significant improvement in detection probability can be achieved by the proposed algorithm with and without additional sensing beams.
 However, the use of additional sensing beams further supports lower RCS variances.
 Moreover, a significant gap has been observed between the performance of the proposed algorithms, which exploit the statistics of the target-free channels, and the one in which these channels are ignored in the processing.
-However, this gap becomes smaller when the clutter power reduces, and the RCS variance is relatively high facilitating computationally simpler target detection. \appendices
+However, this gap becomes smaller when the clutter power reduces, and the RCS variance is relatively high facilitating computationally simpler target detection.
+Furthermore, we have observed that ISAC approaches place themselves beyond the sensing-communication SE region of an orthogonal resource-sharing approach, which emphasizes the effectiveness of the integrated operation of sensing and communication.